NVIDIA GeForce GTX 460M SLI vs NVIDIA GeForce GTX 485M SLI

 The similar desktop GeForce GTX 460 SLI is based on the GF104 chip and offers significantly more shader cores at 2x336 cores.
 Therefore, the desktop setup is significantly faster than the 460M SLI and even the 470M SLI graphics solutions.

-NVIDIA GeForce GTX 485M SLI► remove
+NVIDIA GeForce GTX 485M SLI► remove from comparison

 The NVIDIA GeForce GTX 485M SLI is a high-end laptop graphics solution based on two GTX 485M graphics cards.
 With SLI, each card usually renders a single frame (AFR mode).
 Therefore, it may suffer from micro stuttering in low fps ranges of 30fps.
 This happens because of different timespans between two frames (e.g. irregular delays between sequential frames).

 The GeForce GTX485M SLI supports the same features as a single GTX 485M card.
 Therefore, it supports DirectX 11 and is produced in a 40nm fabrication process at TSMC.

 Unlike the GeForce GTX 480M, the 485M is no longer based on a trimmed down GF100 core, but on the GF104 core instead.
 The latter has been designed for the consumer sector and has 384 cores maximum if completely enabled.
 More information on the GF104 core can be found on the GTX 485M page.